Sasaki structures on general contact manifolds: Introduction

-Symplectic structures and complex structures have also been studied as integrable $G$-structures, {but this approach is not straightforward in the case of contact structures, and the concept of the integrability has to be adjusted (cf. \cite{Tortorella:2020})}.
-Sasaki \cite{Sasaki:1961} noticed that starting from an almost contact metric structure on a manifold $M$, and then considering the product manifold $M\times \R$, which can be identified with the $M$-cone $\cM=M\ti\R_+$, it is possible to construct an almost complex structure on ${\cM}$ and then investigate its integrability.
-Indeed, connecting the realm of differential geometry on $M$ to the complex differential geometry on ${\cM}$, and then asking the integrability question, has made it possible to introduce a new notion, called after Sasaki a \emph{Sasakian structure}.
-The most clear approach to Sasakian structures is to start with a metric contact structure $(M,\zh,g_M)$, and to consider the Riemannian cone $\cM=M\ti\R_+$ with the metric $g=\xd s^2+s^2g_M$ and the symplectic form $\zw=\xd(s^2\zh)$. {Here, $s$ is the standard coordinate along the $\mathbb{R}_+$ factor of the cone $\cM$.} Then, $(M,\zh,g_M)$ is Sasakian if and only if $(\cM,\zw,g)$ is K{\"a}hler.
+\mn Symplectic and complex structures can both be described as integrable $G$-structures.
+In contrast, the situation for contact structures is more subtle, and the notion of integrability must be modified accordingly; see, e.g., \cite{Tortorella:2020}.
+In 1961, Sasaki \cite{Sasaki:1961} observed that an almost contact metric structure on a manifold $M$ naturally induces an almost complex structure on the product manifold $M\times\R$, equivalently on the cone $\cM=M\times\R_+$.
+This made it possible to study contact geometry through complex differential geometry on the cone and led to the notion now known as a \emph{Sasakian structure}.
+A particularly transparent description starts from a metric contact structure $(M,\zh,g_M)$ and considers the cone $\cM=M\times\R_+$ endowed with the metric $g=\xd s\ot \xd s+s^2g_M$ and the symplectic form $\zw=\xd(s^2\zh)$.
+Here, $s$ denotes the standard coordinate on the $\R_+$ factor.
+Then $(M,\zh,g_M)$ is Sasakian if and only if $(\cM,\zw,g)$ is a K\"ahler manifold.

-This approach uses the symplectic form $\omega=\xd(s^2\eta)$ which is $2$-homogeneous, {$h^*_s(\zw)=s^2\zw$}, and the compatible K{\"a}hler metric $g$ being also $2$-homogeneous with respect to the principal $\R_+$-bundle structure on $\cM$.
-Of course, we can also consider $\zw'=\xd(s\zh)$ and $g'=\xd s^2/s+sg_M$ on the cone $\cM=M\ti\R_+$ which are 1-homogeneous.
-This is important because the symplectic form $\zw$ on the symplectic cover $\zt:P\to M$ of a contact manifold $(M,C)$ is always 1-homogeneous.
-On the other hand, 1-homogeneous tensors $g$ on $\Rt$-bundles are never Riemannian, as by multiplication by $-1\in\Rt$ they go to $-g$.
-We resolve this issue by introducing properly a concept of 1-homogeneous (almost) K\"ahler structures on $\Rt$-principal bundles, called \emph{(almost) K\"ahlerian $\Rt$-bundles}, in which the Riemannian metric $g$ is positively homogeneous.
+\mn The above construction uses a symplectic form $\zw=\xd(s^2\zh)$ which is $2$-homogeneous, $h_s^*(\zw)=s^2\zw$, together with a compatible metric $g$ which is likewise $2$-homogeneous with respect to the principal $\R_+$-bundle structure on $\cM$.
+However, from the viewpoint of symplectic covers, the natural homogeneous object is rather the $1$-homogeneous symplectic form $\zw'=\xd(s\zh)$.
+Correspondingly, one is led to consider the $1$-homogeneous tensor $g'=(\xd s\ot\xd s)/s+sg_M$.
+This shift is essential because the canonical symplectic form on the symplectic cover $\zt:P\to M$ of a contact manifold is always $1$-homogeneous.
+On the other hand, genuinely $1$-homogeneous symmetric tensors on $\Rt$-bundles cannot be Riemannian, since multiplication by $-1\in\Rt$ changes their sign.
+To overcome this difficulty, we introduce the notion of a \emph{(almost) K\"ahlerian $\Rt$-bundle}, where the symplectic form is homogeneous while the metric is only positively homogeneous.